 You may not agree on many things, but for the majority of parents we deal with, they do agree that they each love their children and want to do right by them.
 Despite your differences, it is especially important to try and find common ground and understanding.
-By remaining balanced, you will be in a better position to deal with disagreements.
-You will also be more willing compromise.
+By remaining balanced, you will be in a better position to deal with disagreements about Christmas child arrangements.
+You will also be more willing to compromise.

 2. Get the diary out

 One of the biggest conflicts can be division of time between parents, and it can be a rather rigid argument on both sides as to why they “deserve” a certain amount of time.
 Christmas is a busy time of year full of family members, friends and events.